tew9/CS8321-labs/README.md

-# Environment Setup for Text Classification with BERT and PyTorch
+# Environment Setup for CS8930 Class Labs with PyTorch

-This guide will walk you through setting up the environment on your machine to build a simple text classification model using BERT (Bidirectional Encoder Representations from Transformers) and PyTorch.
+This guide will walk you through setting up the environment on your machine to work on CS8930 class labs using PyTorch.

 ## Prerequisites